-We do not have any off-balance sheet arrangements as defined in the rules and regulations of the SEC.
+We do not have any off balance sheet arrangements as defined in Item 303(a)(4)(ii) of Regulation S-K.

 Recent Accounting Pronouncements

 Refer to Note 2, "Summary of Significant Accounting Policies," in the accompanying notes to the consolidated financial statements for a discussion of recent accounting pronouncements.